 camden st johns vista from mac pk 1910 postcard camden images

-Vista of St Johns Church from Macarthur Park in 1910.
+Vista of St John’s Church from Macarthur Park in 1910.
 Postcard.
 (Camden Images)

-The church buildings and precinct are a shrine to a lost past and considered by many to be sacred land.
-The sale of the former horse paddock has caused a degree community grief over the potential loss of sacred land.
+The church buildings and precinct are a shrine to a lost past and are considered by many to be sacred land.
+The sale of the former horse paddock has caused a degree of community grief over the potential loss of sacred land.

 So what does all this mean?